rust-lang/rfcs/text/3723-static-function-argument-unpacking.md

 - Familiarity of syntax.
 - Compatibility with other features.
 - Zero-cost – this is just syntactic sugar for passing the arguments by hand.
-- Intuitiveness of use and the principle of least astonisment.
+- Intuitiveness of use and the principle of least astonishment.
 - Avoiding ambiguity with simple rules and by requiring explicit control by the user (developer).

 Some programming languages such as JavaScript and PHP use an ellipsis prefix, `...`, as the syntax for a similar feature.
 Using this same syntax benefits inter-language consistency and familiarity for new users of Rust.
 There's an ongoing effort on [variadic generics](https://internals.rust-lang.org/t/variadic-generics-design-sketch/18974) proposing a `...` operator for unpacking in a compatible but wider setting than in this RFC.